-Thanks to natural resources (and sheer size) Kazakhstan is probably the best developed of the –stans.
-You’re more likely to get a good coffee on the leafy avenues of Almaty than anywhere else on the Asian steppe, and the country’s capital, Asatana, is a 21st-century showcase of modern architecture and futuristic design.
-Not what you’d expect from a country where the horse and cart is still a pretty big deal.
+Thanks to abundant natural resources Kazakhstan is probably the best developed of the "stans".
+You’re more likely to get a good coffee on the leafy strees of Almaty than anywhere else on the Central Asian steppe, and the country’s new capital, Astana, is a 21st-century showcase of modern architecture and futuristic design.
+Not what you’d expect from a country where few travellers have yet to venture.
 Whatever your expectations are, leave them in the arrivals lounge.
 Kazakhstan defies them all.

-Many nationalities, including Australia, Germany, USA and United Kingdom do not require a visa for stays of up to 15 days.
+Many nationalities, including Australia, Germany, USA, Canada, United Kingdom and New Zealand do not require a visa for stays of up to 30 days.
 Please check with your local consulate for the most up to date requirements.
-New Zealand passengers do require a visa to travel to Kazakhstan.
-New Zealand passengers will need to send their application and passport to Sydney or Singapore, so it is important that this is done well in advance of the travel date.

-A service charge of 10% is included at most restaurants so tipping isn’t necessary.
+A service charge of 10% is usually included at most restaurants so tipping isn’t necessary.

 Reception is good in the main towns but sketchy elsewhere.
 Ensure you have global roaming activated with your carrier if you wish to use your phone.